Compiling Large Multi-Modal Requirement Documents into Runnable Software Systems: From an Agentic Test-Driven Perspective: Evaluation

-\paragraph{Evaluation Metrics} As for metrics, we measure overhead along two dimensions: the end-to-end runtime (in minutes), denoted as \textbf{Time (s)}, and the total token consumption of the underlying multimodal large-language models (in millions of tokens), denoted as \textbf{Cost (M)}.
-Here, end-to-end refers to the interval from the start of the evaluation workflow to its completion.
+As described in Section \ref{sec:benchmark} and \ref{sec:evaluation_setup}, we measured the overhead over two dimensions: the end-to-end runtime (in minutes), denoted as \textbf{Time (min)}, and the token consumption (in millions of tokens), denoted as \textbf{Cost (M)}.